wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 With an L7 external load balancer outside the mesh we're attempting to depict a common enterprise scenario with a GTM/LTM fronting various virtual and containerised applications and offloading features such as DDoS mitigation and traffic filtering to a dedicated appliance.
 Additionally, we may be tailoring our solution for mutli-cluster and mutli-regional load balancing, the latter particularly relevant to the cloud.

-Moreover, security benchmarks such as the **Payment Card Industry - Data Security Standard** (PCI - DSS), inbound traffic is a strict _no-no_ for Internet to Cardholder Data Environment (CDE) where bringing in an intermediate server or reverse proxy in the DMZ could address this compliance requirement.
+Moreover, security benchmarks such as the **Payment Card Industry - Data Security Standard** (PCI - DSS), declare inbound traffic is a strict _no-no_ for Internet to Cardholder Data Environment (CDE)communication.
+Bringing in an intermediate server or reverse proxy in the DMZ serves as one approach to address this compliance requirement.

 {{% notice info %}}
 PCI-DSS 1.3.1: _Implement a DMZ to limit inbound traffic to only system components that provide authorized publicly accessible services, protocols, and ports._